Bob Woodward: Reception

-Content

-Woodward has been accused of exaggeration and fabrication regarding "Deep Throat", his Watergate informant.
-After W. Mark Felt was announced as the true identity behind Deep Throat in 2005, John Dean and Ed Gray, in separate publications, used Woodward's book All The President's Men and his published notes on his meetings with Deep Throat to argue that Deep Throat could not have been only Mark Felt.
+Woodward has been accused of exaggeration and fabrication regarding Deep Throat.
+After Mark Felt was announced as the true identity behind Deep Throat in 2005, John Dean and Ed Gray, in separate publications, used Woodward's book All The President's Men and his published notes on his meetings with Deep Throat to argue that Deep Throat could not have been only Mark Felt.
 They argued that Deep Throat was a fictional composite made up of several Woodward sources, only one of whom was Felt.
 Gray, in his book In Nixon's Web, even went so far as to publish an e-mail and telephone exchange he had with Donald Santarelli, a Washington lawyer who was a Justice Department official during Watergate, in which Santarelli confirmed to Gray that he was the source behind statements Woodward recorded in notes he has attributed to Deep Throat.
 However, Stephen Mielke, an archivist at the University of Texas who oversees the Woodward-Bernstein papers, said it is likely the page was misfiled under Felt because no source was identified.
 The original page of notes is in the Mark Felt file but "the carbon is located with the handwritten and typed notes attributed to Santarelli."
 Ed Gray said that Santarelli confirmed to him that he was the source behind the statements in the notes.

 J. Bradford DeLong has noted considerable inconsistencies between the accounts of the making of Clinton economic policy described in Woodward's book Maestro and his book The Agenda.

 Some of Woodward's critics accuse him of abandoning critical inquiry to maintain his access to high-profile political actors.
 Anthony Lewis called the style "a trade in which the great grant access in return for glory."
 Christopher Hitchens accused Woodward of acting as "stenographer to the rich and powerful."